DeeKahy/SoulRealm/content/School/Exersises/s6/Security/Portfolio structured.md

-# Lecture 1: What is Security?
+# What is security? / BSI
 ## Security Definition

 ### CIA Model for Security Goals (obviously not the end all be all)